 Why do you need to measure both PCN and PCI at your airport?

-Airport pavements play a key role in the aircraft’s safety during ground maneuvers, such as taxi, take off and landing, it must provide the required support, the necessary friction and stay in a proper maintenance condition to not generate any possible foreign object debris (FOD) potentially danger for the airplane.
-Even a small inconvenient can generate a considerable operative issue to the flight and the airport, generating a consistent money loss.
+Airport pavements play a key role in the safety of passengers and aircraft during ground maneuvers, such as taxi, take off and landing, it must provide the required support, the necessary friction and stay in a proper maintenance condition not to generate any possible foreign object debris (FOD) potentially danger for the airplane and dangerous situations for the people it carries .
+Even a small inconvenient can generate a considerable operative issue to the flight and the airport, generating a consistent money loss or safety risk.
 For this reason, it is important to maintain the pavement in good condition and carry out a constant monitoring of all pavement characteristics, such as bearing capacity, friction, roughness, visual survey, etc.

 Importance of the ACN/PCN parameter

 The first thing you should make sure of, is that the runway has the proper structure to support to the load of the various types of aircrafts that operate over the pavement.
 The International Civil Aviation Organization (ICAO) prescribes as requirement the verification of the parameter relationship of parameters Aircraft Classification Number (ACN) and Pavement Classification Number (PCN).
 The first one represents the requested pavement strength, from a usually 20 years traffic, and second one represents the available pavement strength.
 If the PCN is larger than the ACN it can be concluded that from a structural point of view, the pavement can support the expected traffic.
 However, if the ACN value is above the PCN value, this could mean that pavement structure does not have enough strength to support the traffic for the expected time and therefore the service life will be shorter.
 And it is important to keep track of these values in order to have control of pavement decreasing.
 In many cases, you should look critically at your runway and make the necessary adjustments.